-There is one case when the HPI does not require a dual halfword access with HHWIL low for the first halfword and HHWIL high for the second halfword.
+There is one case when the HPI does not require a dual-halfword access with HHWIL low for the first halfword and HHWIL high for the second halfword.
 This is the case when accessing the HPIC register.
-When accessing HPIC, the state of HHWIL is ignored and the same 16-bit HPIC register is accessed regardless of whether the host performs a single or dual access.
-For an example timing diagram of this case, see Section 2.7.8.
+When accessing HPIC, the state of HHWIL is ignored and the same 16-bit HPIC register is accessed regardless of whether the host performs a single or a dual access.